checkout page examples

 Omega

-Omega aims to personalize the experience for new and loyal customers.
-The checkout process is guided in an accordion style checkout to avoid overwhelming with a long list of steps.
+The checkout process is guided in an accordion style to avoid being overwhelmed by a long list of steps.
 The page is clean and clutter-free to prevent distractions and improve the shopping experience.

 13. Crate & Barrel